Cooperl Arc Atlantique: Overview

+In 2018, the company began constructing a biogas plant in Lamballe, which became the largest non-spreading biogas plant in Europe as of December 2, 2019.

+In February 2019, the Cooperl acquired the Jean Caby brand.

+In 2020, the competition authority fined the company €35.5 million for its involvement in a price-fixing scandal in the processed meat market.

+A 2023 investigation by Splann media reports that Cooperl's diversification strategy is causing economic difficulties, while the pork cooperative imposes most technical decisions on its farmers.

 2015 French pork production crisis

 In August 2015, both Cooperl Arc Atlantique and Groupe Bigard refused to accept the price set at the Marché du Porc Breton in Plérin, which is used as the norm across France, on the basis that it was too high in comparison with the price set by other European countries like Germany, where both companies also sell pork.